Toukie/KOS/GAPAPOV/README.txt

 To run GAPAPOV you will first need to install KOS: https://ksp-kos.github.io/KOS/downloads_links.html#obtain

-Then drag the /Script/ folder from the zip file into your KSP install's /Ships/ folder and merge the folders if needed.
+Then drag the Script folder from the zip file into your KSP install's Ships/ folder and merge the folders if needed.

 If you already have an old version of GAPAPOV installed, delete:
 	- lib_toukie (folder)
 	- exe_toukie (folder)
 	- bootup_toukie (file inside of the boot folder)

+Add a KOS terminal part to your vessel and go to the launchpad.
 To open the KOS terminal right click the KOS processor and activate it.
-When IN ORBIT type the following to start the program, press the ENTER key to finish the sentence:
+In the terminal, type and press ENTER once you're done:

+edit startup.

+Don't forget to use a period at the end, a new window should appear.
+Copy the following piece of code using Ctrl + C and paste it in the new window by using Ctrl + V.

 copypath("0:/boot/bootup_toukie", "").
 runpath(bootup_toukie).

+Click on the save button and in the first terminal type:

+run startup.
 ___________________________________________________________________________________________________

 IMPORTANT TECHNICAL CONFIGURATIONS: